acandelaria1/SentimentAnalyzer/README.md

       and will continue with this until cloud resources become necessary.
 - What kind of data preprocessing should be done
     - Tokenizing sentences from reviews, tokenizing words from sentences, removing stop words.
+    - Have sample code to remove stop words but instead using vader to found compound polarity
 - what kind of visualizations should be made to effectively demonstrate findings
 - Do official yelp star ratings actually mean anything or is there bias in these making validation of the classifier against them questionable
 - Could binary vectors be used to to find similarity between customers?
 Giving all ratings below 3 a rating of 0 and 1 for every rating 3 and above